grantcurell/projects/Understand and Run LINPACK/README.md

 LOCAL_RANK=$((PMI_RANK % MPI_PER_NODE))
 ```

 This is calculating the node local MPI rank.
 This effectively round robins the MPI processes across the nodes based on what you set for `-ppn`.
+I explain the round robin portion specifically below.

 ```bash
 export HPL_HOST_NODE=$((LOCAL_RANK * NUMA_PER_MPI))-$(((LOCAL_RANK + 1) * NUMA_PER_MPI - 1))